The government’s new Warm Homes Plan: What it means for our homes, bills, and the climate

 -

 The government’s Future Homes and Buildings Standards will be published later this year, but the Warm Homes Plan confirms that under the new standards, new homes will have low-carbon heating, high levels of energy efficiency and solar panels by default.
+This will deliver low energy bills and low emissions for these households, along with warmth and comfort.

 -